- Top 4 Calorie & Macro Tracking Apps

 How To Track Calories & Macros

-The phenomenally successful MyFitnessPal works on the same general principals as most calorie counting apps.
-You sign up, set all your basic personal data, choose a fitness goal and get a recommendation for daily calorie intake and macros ratio.
-Now of course if you don’t agree with the recommendations, you can always change these.
+The extremely successful MyFitnessPal works on the same general principals as most calorie counting apps.
+You sign up, set all your basic personal data, choose a fitness goal, and get a recommendation for daily calorie intake and macros ratio.
+Now, of course, if you don’t agree with the recommendations, you can always change these.

 These metrics are all overall, but if you want more specific data, you can go premium and get feedback on your calories and macros by meal.
-Additionally with the premium you can also access features, like food analysis, food timestamps, weekly reports and file exports.
+With premium, you can also access features like food analysis, food timestamps, weekly reports, and file exports.

-The MyPlate Calorie Counter definitely levels up on that design side and also provides you with more features on their free version.
-On the basic level MyPlate works in a similar way as MyFitnessPal except one aspect.
+The MyPlate Calorie Counter levels up on that design side and also provides you with more features on their free version.
+On the basic level, MyPlate works in a similar way as MyFitnessPal except for one aspect.

-When you sign up and set all you personal data, the app won’t ask for your fitness goal, just for your target weight.
-This is because MyPlate Calorie Counter is mainly deigned for weight loss goals.
+When you sign up and set all your personal data, the app won’t ask for your fitness goal, just for your target weight.
+This is because the MyPlate Calorie Counter is mainly designed for weight loss goals.

 In addition to the basic calorie and macro tracking features and their corresponding progress reports, MyPlate offers a couple of extra features.
 It also lets you track your daily water intake, has community message boards where you can turn to for advice 24/7, and also offers 8-week meal plans to kick-start your diet.

 Really great features for everyone, but especially for those who’re just about to begin their dieting journey.